Untervaz

-Untervaz is a municipality in the Landquart Region in the Swiss canton of Graubünden.
+Untervaz is a municipality in the Landquart Region in the Swiss canton of the Grisons.

 History

-Untervaz is first mentioned between 768-800 as Uaze.
-Between 801-850 it was mentioned as Vazes and between 1210-1300 it was called Vatz inferiore.
+Untervaz is first mentioned between 768 and 800 as Uaze.
+Between 801 and 850 it was mentioned as Vazes and between 1210 and 1300 it was called Vatz inferiore.

 Geography

 Untervaz has an area, As of 2006, of 27.7 km2.
 Of this area, 40% is used for agricultural purposes, while 46.9% is forested.
 Of the rest of the land, 4.8% is settled (buildings or roads) and the remainder (8.2%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Fünf Dörfer sub-district of the Landquart district, after 2017 it was part of the Landquart Region.
 It is on the eastern foot of the Calanda mountains and is in the Churer Rheintal (Chur branch of the Rhine valley).